Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 But most settings in your Teams admin center are about chatting or voice functions.
 They only apply to Teams the product (singular).
 This is not where you’re going to be managing your teams so they scale with your environment.

-The secret to successful Teams governance that scales is realizing that a team's workflows aren't attached to your Microsoft Teams chat room—they're all attached to your behind-the-scenes player in Azure AD.
-They're attached to an Office 365 Group.
+The secret to successful Teams governance that scales is realizing that a team’s workflows aren’t attached to your Microsoft Teams chat room—they’re all attached to your behind-the-scenes player in Azure AD.
+They’re attached to an Microsoft 365 Group.

-Managing and governing Office 365 Groups at scale
+Managing and governing Microsoft 365 Groups

-Because it's so easy for end users to provision new groups accidentally as they learn the ropes in Office 365, many IT admins are wary of enabling self-service features for everyone.
+Because it’s so easy for end users to provision new groups accidentally as they learn the ropes in Microsoft 365, many IT admins are wary of enabling self-service features for everyone.
 They want to avoid the dreaded sprawl.

 But an IT-led provisioning model—where users depend on IT to approve each new group creation request—is inefficient and virtually impossible to manage at scale.
 Not to mention the fact that users frustrated by a lack of control are more likely to turn to shadow IT.